BACKGROUND IMAGE: verticalarray/stock.adobe.com

 One of the first decisions an enterprise will have to make is whether to select a cloud-native offering or a third-party vendor.
 Cloud-native platforms make management and monitoring easier since everything is under one provider.
 And, if you already use a particular cloud and build your own full dev environments, you can potentially reduce cost and complexity with a low-code approach.
 Google App Maker and Microsoft PowerApps are popular offerings.
 However, there are vendor lock-in risks that could affect future multi-cloud deployment plans.

 Open source low-code platforms further reduce vendor lock-in risks and enable even more customization than proprietary products.
-Enterprises can benefit from vendor and community support, as well as training.
+Enterprises can benefit from low code vendor and community support, as well as training.
 There are multiple offerings to choose from, but the following are three most popular: